Some of these creatures look like they're straight out of a space alien movie.

 5. The nutria (or coypu)

 If you thought the rats in New York City were big, check out this massive rodent.
 Fur farmers introduced nutria to North America.
-They now wreak havoc by burrowing and damaging ditches and levies.
+About the size of a skunk, they now wreak havoc by burrowing and damaging ditches and levies.

 4. The painted bunting

 With all the creepy critters in this post, here is a bit of color.
-The painted bunting lives up to its name as one of the most colorful birds in North America.
+The painted bunting lives up to its name as one of the most colorful North American birds.

 3. The spiny water flea